joonyoo181/scheme-interpreter/README.md

 ## Summary
 Scheme is a dialect of the Lisp family of programming languages.
 This program provides the backend system modules for a terminal to run Scheme programs.
-Utilizes lexical analysis and syntactial analysis to read, parse, evaluate, and print Scheme code.
+Utilizes lexical analysis and syntactical analysis to read, parse, evaluate, and print Scheme code.
 Employed tail recursion for efficient computing (constant space complexity)

 ### Running the program
 1) Download the files